-If you’re looking into building yourself the best gaming PC for around $600, you’re definitely going to want to look at this build!
-This budget gaming PC build has plenty of power where it’s needed and a lot of upgrade potential for when you’re ready to go even further!
+If you’re looking into building yourself the best gaming PC for around $600, you’re definitely going to want to look at this one!
+This budget gaming beast has plenty of power where it’s needed and lots of upgrade potential for when you’re ready to push it even further!

-I’ve put together an amazing build including an Intel i3 6100, a 4GB RX 480, 8GB of DDR4 RAM and 1TB of storage!
+I’ve put together an amazing build including a brand new Intel i3 7100, a 4GB RX 480, 8GB of 2400MHz DDR4 RAM and 1TB of storage!
 I know that you’re going to really enjoy it, so without wasting any more time let’s get started!

 - A couple different styled/sized screwdrivers